AUDIE CORNISH, HOST:

 GEE: Can you tell me why?

-HERNANDEZ: Because if we forgot, like, to close everything, the strangers could get us.
+GUSTAVO: Because if we forgot like, to close everything, the strangers could get us.

 GEE: But Hernandez says he understands they need to practice.

-HERNANDEZ: You need to, like, lose your fear.
+GUSTAVO: You need to like, lose your fear.

 GEE: How do you lose your fear?

-HERNANDEZ: Like if you want to lose your fear, you could do this.
+GUSTAVO: Like, if you want to lose your fear, you could do this: (takes deep breath).

 GEE: Good advice for anyone trying to stay calm in a classroom.
 For NPR News, I'm Robyn Gee.